I spent my entire life searching for the secret to happiness.

 The secret to happiness isn’t magic; it’s practice.
 So here’s the real question: How do you practice happiness?

 Dr. Robert Cialdini (pronounced: chahl-DEE-nee) is one of the world’s leading persuasion experts and author of one the best psychology books of all-time, Influence: The Psychology of Persuasion.
 If you’re wondering why I’m referencing a persuasion expert while discussing happiness, it’s because, according to him, you can persuade yourself into being happy.

-In his new book, PRE-SUASION: A Revolutionary Way to Influence and Persuade, Cialdini cites one study explaining why senior citizens — despite being weaker, unhealthier, and less energetic than their youthful counterparts — are, on average, much happier.
+In his book, PRE-SUASION: A Revolutionary Way to Influence and Persuade, Cialdini cites one study explaining why senior citizens — despite being unhealthier and less energetic than their youthful counterparts — are, on average, much happier.

 The answer lies in their attention management skills.

 There’s no need to sugarcoat it — senior citizens have less time to be alive than most of us.
 They’re very aware of this fact, which is why they choose to not waste their remaining years dwelling on negative thoughts, moods, and memories.